nhannguyen95/learning-notes/languages/javascript/types-and-grammar.md

 #### Parsing Numeric Strings

-Unlike corercion, parsing a numeric value out of a string is tolerant of non-numeric characters:
+Unlike coercion, parsing a numeric value out of a string is tolerant of non-numeric characters:
 ```js
 var a = "42px";